Natural and anthropogenic disturbance, wildfire, and macroecology

 A better understanding of various disturbance types and quantitative comparisons of their effects over multiple scales is required for both species-level and landscape-scale conservation efforts, however, few quantitative syntheses of cross-system comparisons of disturbance effects exist.
 In my research, I use a number of study systems with known histories of disturbance to quantitatively compare different disturbance types and their effects on macroecological metrics such as rarity, diversity, and other measures of community structure.

-I was originally trained as a physicist, and I switched into the field of ecology after spending some valuable seasons in the field researching birds.
-I am now a macroecologist focusing on ecological disturbances.
-I use an information-entropy based framework of macroecology that predicts spatial scaling, metabolic rate distributions, and and species-level and community-level metrics of species diversity and abundance to work at the intersection of biodiversity conservation, disturbance ecology, fire management, and disease ecology.
+My core research develops and applies an information-entropy based framework of macroecology that predicts spatial scaling, metabolic rate distributions, and and species-level and community-level metrics of species diversity and abundance.
+My broader research questions fall along the intersection of biodiversity conservation, disturbance ecology, fire management, and disease ecology.